cp-itb/study/materi/prefix_and_suffix_sum.md

 More formally, to find the sum of elements in range $[L, R]$ you can compute it with `pre[R] - pre[L - 1]`.

-Another application of prefix sum is for finding a maximum sum of a subarray.
+Another application of prefix sum is for finding a maximum sum of a subarray, but will not be further discussed here.